Skip to main content

 Rice with Peanut Sauce

-Steamed rice served with rich, creamy peanut sauce.
-Common everyday meal.
+Steamed rice under a creamy peanut sauce.
+An everyday meal you see often.

 Allergens: